 The proposed development meets many of ARC's Regional Development Policies.
 The proposed development is located within an existing urban core.
-The proposed development promotes ARC's RDP Polices 1-4, which encourage development strategies and investments that accommodate the forecasted population and employment growth more efficiently, guides an increased share of new development into activity centers, transportation corridors, and central business districts, increasing opportunities for mixed use and transportation choices.
-The development proposes a unique vertical mix of retail, office, hotel, and residential uses that will serve as a major gateway into Midtown Atlanta at 58 stories high.
+The proposed development promotes ARC's RDP Polices 1-4, which encourage development strategies and investments that accommodate the forecasted population and employment growth more efficiently, guides a increased share of new development into activity centers, transportation corridors, and central business districts, increasing opportunities for mixed use and transportation choices.